boaworm/TrailcamWeb-Spring/README.md

 >
 > ./gradlew bootRun
 >
 Point your browser to port 8080 of whatever machine you are running this on, and you are up!
+In live/run mode, the service will pull the latest data files from my web server.

 > [!NOTE]
 > There are a series of tests you can run as well.
 They use embedded data samples.
 This allows for easy TDD.